- Il Centro

 Session 2- Diagnostics and technologies applied to conservation

 The development of scientific branches in the field of conservation produces evolving diagnostic plans.
-The need to further investigate the techniques, identify the materials and understand their behaviour is crucial for the protection of cultural heritage.
+The need to further investigate the techniques, identify the materials and understand their behavior is crucial for the protection of cultural heritage.
 This session aims to promote the adoption of innovative protocols in support of the conservation treatment and for conducting preventive conservation measures.

 Session 3- Museum professions